Table of Contents For This Section

 Fear, Disorientation and Sheer Panic

-Traveling in countries where you don't know the language or the customs or the money, especially if you're not part of a cruise or tour group, can induce very real and appropriate anxiety, if not fear and disorientation.
+Traveling to countries where you don't know the language or the customs or the money, especially if you're not part of a cruise or tour group, can induce very real and appropriate anxiety, if not fear and disorientation.
 Suppose I get lost and no one speaks my language?
 Suppose I'm robbed or run out of money in a place where no one speaks English?

 As our departure date for Turkey approached, I began to get cold feet.
 This was a blind leap into the unknown.
 I felt like I was about to leap blindly off a tall bridge, not knowing what awaited me below.
 I did not want to move somewhere I'd be a cultural illiterate.
 Just as I was experiencing sheer panic at the idea of diving off a proverbial high dive into the unknown, anticipating a radical change in lifestyle and becoming a cultural illiterate in Turkey, I heard Dick Gordon's public radio interview with Korean American Johann Choian.
 He sold all his earthly possessions in California to join his girl friend in South Korea.
 As he arrived at the airport in Seoul, noting that he couldn't understand a word of the language, going to the ATM and realizing he had no idea how to withdraw money from a machine whose instructions in Korean he could not understand, he experienced an overwhelming moment of sheer panic.